 Perhaps worst of all, a conviction for arranging a meeting with a minor for lewd purposes will subject you to a registration requirement on California’s Sex Offender Registration (Penal Code 290 PC).

-People convicted of a misdemeanor will be designated as a tier-one, carrying a minimum 10-year registration requirement.
-People convicted of a felony will be designated as a tier-three, carrying a lifetime requirement.24
+If you are convicted of a misdemeanor, you will be designated as a tier-one, carrying a minimum 10-year registration requirement.
+If you are convicted of a felony, you will be designated as a tier-three, carrying a lifetime requirement.20

-The Sex Offender Registration Act requires any convicted sex offender who lives in California to register with the police of the city or county where they live.
+The Sex Offender Registration Act requires you to register with the police of the California city or county where you live.
 This registration has to be renewed

-- every year, within five (5) working days of his/her birthday, and
+- every year, within 5 working days of your birthday, and

-According to Riverside sex crimes defense attorney Michael Scafiddi26:
+According to Riverside sex crimes defense attorney Michael Scafiddi:22

 “Penal Code 288.4 PC is a pretty nasty law.
 It was passed only in 2006, and the idea was to ensnare internet ‘sexual predators’ before they could actually prey on minors.
 Police departments love this law because it gives them an easy way to catch these so-called ‘predators’—namely, going into internet chat rooms or answering Craigslist ads, tricking people into believing they are potential sexual partners under the age of 18.”